9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

-we can take its length, we left-fold over the list, accumulating the intermediate sum and length values in a pair (and we must left-fold, since a right-fold would take us to the end of the list and work backwards, which is exactly what we\'re trying to avoid).
+we can take its length, we left-fold over the list, accumulating the intermediate sum and length values in a pair (and we must left-fold, since a right-fold would take us to the end of the list and work backwards, which is exactly what we're trying to avoid).

 The body of our loop is the `k` function, which takes the intermediate loop state, and the current element, and returns a new state with the